Ada-Audio/audio_wavefiles/cookbook/cookbook.md

 We start by opening the input wavefile and creating an output XML file.
 We then call the `Get_RIFF_Info` procedure to retrieve the RIFF information from the wavefile, which we store in the `RIFF_Info` object.
-We then call the `Get_First_Chunk` procedure and pass as arguments:
+We then call the `Find_First_Chunk` procedure and pass as arguments:

 - the chunks from the RIFF information object (`RIFF_Info.Chunks`) and

 - the chunk type we're looking for (`Wav_Chunk_IXML` in this case).

-The output parameter `Success` of the `Get_First_Chunk` procedure indicates whether a chunk has been found in the wavefile.
-If it was, then basic information about the chunk is available in the output parameter `Chunk_Element`.
+The `Find_First_Chunk` procedure has an output parameter called `Found`.
+The `Success` component of `Found` indicates whether a chunk has been found in the wavefile.
+If it was, then basic information about the chunk is available in the `Chunk_Element` component.

 We can then retrieve the actual chunk data from the wavefile by calling the `Chunk_Element_Data` function and passing the `Chunk_Element` object.
 This